+In ensuring high standards of teaching and learning in Science, we implement a curriculum that is progressive throughout the whole school.
 One week per academic year is dedicated solely to STEM (Science, Technology, Engineering and Maths), during this week lessons are planned with a focus upon fun and hands-on activities.
 The children learn about STEM through fascinating, entertaining and engaging activities and events across the school.
-In addition visitors from STEM based roles are invited to come into school to work with the children and whole school trips are organised with a STEM focus to stimulate hands on learning in an engaging environment.
+Visitors from STEM based roles are invited to come into school to work with the children to share their expertise with the children, parents/ carers and staff.
+This provides a hands on and engaging environment.

-Key Stage 1
+Key stage 1

 Key Stage 2